Thursday, March 4, 2021

 The Tullaroan and Kilkenny player also highlighted a surprise area that allowed Brian Dowling’s team to finally get over the line following three All-Ireland final defeats in-a-row.

 She said: “I thought it was easier playing without a crowd, to be honest.
-It can be a bit daunting with the fans and the cameras so we were a bit more relaxed as a team this year than we had been in previous years.”
+It can be a bit daunting with the fans and the cameras, so we were a bit more relaxed as a team this year than we had been in previous years.”

-Podcast: Have a listen to the full interview here from the 17 minute mark.
+Podcast: Have a listen to the full interview here from the 17-minute mark.

 Family dynasty

-Grace, who is part of the Walsh hurling dynasty in Tullaroan, with her brothers Tommy and Pádraig both being past and present Kilkenny stalwarts while Shane captained the club to an intermediate All-Ireland championship in 2020, also reserved a lot of praise for Kilkenny manager Brian Dowling and his backroom team.
+Grace, who is part of the Walsh hurling dynasty in Tullaroan, with her brothers Tommy and Pádraig both being past and present Kilkenny stalwarts while Shane captained the club to an Intermediate All-Ireland championship in 2020, reserved a lot of praise for Kilkenny manager Brian Dowling and his backroom team.

-“The backroom team instilled a belief and confidence in us so that when we went out on the pitch we knew that we could get over the line.
+“The backroom team instilled a belief and confidence in us so that when we went out on the pitch, we knew that we could get over the line.
 They really inspired us.”

 Galway’s Niamh Hanniffy with Grace Walsh of Kilkenny.
 Mandatory Credit ©INPHO/Tommy Dickson

-The 2020 player of the year nominee was under no illusion as to how fortunate the entire Kilkenny panel were to have the opportunity to take to the field during the coronavirus pandemic when large parts of society were forced to shut down.
+The 2020 Player of the Year nominee was under no illusion as to how fortunate the entire Kilkenny panel were to have the opportunity to take to the field during the coronavirus pandemic when large parts of society were forced to shut down.

-She stressed: “We felt lucky to be out on the pitch with everything that was happening and we just enjoyed it which was a huge factor in achieving what we did.”
+She stressed: “We felt lucky to be out on the pitch with everything that was happening, and we just enjoyed it which was a huge factor in achieving what we did.”

-“We were delighted to get Cork in the semis and we knew that to be the best we had to beat the best.
+“We were delighted to get Cork in the semis, and we knew that to be the best we had to beat the best.

 “Beating them in their home ground gave us a great belief that we could go on and win the All-Ireland,” said Walsh.